Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 ## Logger

-The internal logger used to provide information about the SDK's behaviour.
+The internal logger is used to provide information about the SDK's behaviour.
 The logger can provide two types of logs: basic logs and action logs.
 Basic logs are simple lines of information about what the SDK is doing during operations.
-Action logs are complete information about a specific action that occurred within the SDK, prodiving debug information describing it.
+Action logs are complete information about a specific action that occurred within the SDK, providing debug information describing it.
-The amount of information logged can be configured as part of the SDK (see `configs.logs`) configuration.
+The amount of information logged can be configured as part of the SDK configuration.
+See [config.logs][19] .

 ### levels